input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     AtalaOperation operation = 3; // The operation that was signed.
 }

-// Ledger data associated to a protocol event. message LedgerData {
-    string transaction_id = 1; // ID of the transaction.
-    Ledger ledger = 2; // Ledger the transaction was published to.
-    TimestampInfo timestamp_info = 3; // The timestamp of the protocol event.
-}

 message Service {
     string id = 1;
     string type = 2;
     string service_endpoint = 3;

-    LedgerData added_on = 4; // (when present) The ledger details related to the event that added the service.
-    LedgerData deleted_on = 5; // (when present) The ledger details related to the event that revoked the service.
 }
 ```